OpenRoberta/openroberta-lab/Docker/_README.txt

 3. RUN THE "GEN" IMAGE TO CREATE AN ACTUAL VERSION OF THE OPENROBERTA-LAB

-If the "gen" image is run, it
+If the "gen" image runs, it
 - retrieves the develop branch of the openroberta-lab from github
 - executes a maven build to generate the openrobertalab artifacts
 - exports these artifacts into a installation directory
 - creates a docker image "openrobertalab" from the installation directory

-See the next section about how to use the image "openrobertalab".
+The next sections describes how to use the image "openrobertalab".
 When the "gen" image is run,
 - the first -v arguments makes the "real" docker demon available in the "gen" container.
   Do not change this parameter
 - the second -v is optional.
 If you want to get only a docker image, dismiss the 2 parts.
-  If you want to access the installation directory (for testing, e.g.), then set DISTR_DIR to an EMPTY EXISTING directory of your machine (the one running the docker demon) and you get the installation:
+  If you want to access the installation directory (for testing, e.g.), then set DISTR_DIR to an EMPTY EXISTING directory of your machine (running the docker demon) and you get the installation:

 DISTR_DIR=/tmp/distr